 The resident will bear all of the costs of transfers he/she requests.
-However, the PHA will bear the transfer costs when the transfer is done as a reasonable accommodation.
+However, the PHA will bear the transfer costs when the transfer to an accessible unit is done as a reasonable accommodation for the resident's disability.

 12-III.F.
 HANDLING OF REQUESTS